AdaCore/gnatstudio/docs/users_guide/environment.rst

 :file:`prefix/share/gps/activity_log.tmplt`
   Template file used by default to generate activities' group commit-log and patch file's header.
-This file can be copied into user home directory and customized (see above).
+This file can be copied into a user's home directory and customized (see above).

 :file:`prefix/share/locale`